 Another aspect of an EKG technician job description is Holter monitoring.
 Holter monitoring and stress testing are procedures reserved for EKG technicians with advanced training.
 A Holter monitor is a portable device for monitoring heart activity.
 EKG technicians place electrodes on the patient's chest and attach a portable EKG monitor to the patient's belt.
 Following 24 or more hours of normal activity by the patient, the technician removes a tape from the monitor and places it in a scanner, and prints the information from the tape for analysis by a physician.

-An EKG Technician job description also often includes administering a treadmill test.
+An EKG technician job description also often includes administering a treadmill test.
 For a treadmill stress test, EKG technicians document the patient's medical history, explain the procedure, connect the patient to an EKG monitor, and obtain a baseline reading and resting blood pressure.
 Next, they monitor the heart's performance while the patient is walking on a treadmill, gradually increasing the treadmill's speed to observe the effect of increased exertion.

-EKG Technicians typically are employed in hospitals, cardiologists offices or in medical and diagnostic laboratories.
+EKG technicians typically are employed in hospitals, cardiologists offices or in medical and diagnostic laboratories.
 They generally work a 5-day, 40-hour week that may include weekends.